reform-digital/webflow-devkit/README.md

 </script>
 ```

-When you eventually ship your package to npm, change the `npmPath` to your own npm package path to auto-direct the script loader to your live production files via jsDelivr.
+When you eventually ship your package to npm, change the `npmPath` to your own npm package path "@your-npm-username/your-package-name@version" to auto-direct the script loader to your live production files via jsDelivr.

+Developer Mode Toggle (devModeOn):
+- Set to **true** during development to load scripts and stylesheets from a local server whenever it is active, or from production when server is inactive.
+- Set to **false** to only serve files from production and hide any devMode logs.

 **Style Loader:** Add this script to your site’s **global** settings in the **`<head>`** tag.
 It enables the dynamic loading of styles based on the development server’s status.